 Crisis Songs NEW!
 This is another new category for 2020 to keep you busy during lockdown.
 Any songs in any style about the current COVID-19 world crisis are welcome in this category.
-We will be watching closely and we will promote and share our favourites online during the crisis.
+Also songs about other crises facing the world today.
+We will be watching closely and we will promote and share our favourites.

 Work In Progress NEW!
 This category is for songs that you are working on but which are not completed or finished yet.
 Let us have your ideas, your rough first recording, maybe a full chorus with dum de dum verse lyrics, or just a melody with a few pieces of lyric, or a hook and not much else.
 We will choose the songs with the most potential.
 We may even pass them on to our contacts and producers for collaboration and co writing if we think they show great promise.
 Don´t be shy.
 You may have a classic in the making and not realise it.